Breast Cancer Treatment

 In the U.S., breast cancer is the second most common cancer in women after skin cancer.
 It can occur in both men and women, but it is very rare in men.
 Each year there are about 2,300 new cases of breast cancer in men and about 230,000 new cases in women.

-Breast cancer treatment may include chemotherapy, radiation, surgery, and targeted brachytherapy.
-CyberKnife radiation technology, an alternative breast cancer treatment available at Summit, may also be used to treat breast cancer.
+Breast cancer treatment may include chemotherapy, radiation, and surgery.
+CyberKnife radiation technologies may also be used to treat breast cancer.